nitusharaff/Sign-Language-Glove/README.md

 ![Alt text](/screenshot/gifs.png)

 It must be noted that not all values of English language have a sign corresponding to it as per the American Sign Language Standard.
-That is, when people communicate through sign language, they do not need to frame entire sentences with correct English Grammar.
+That is, when people communicate through sign language, they do not need to frame entire sentences with correct English Grammar

 <strong>FILES:</strong>